AndySharp44s/Discord-Nitro-Generator/README.md

 </div>

 # Discord Nitro Generator
 With this program, you can generate as many Discord Nitro codes as you want, using the current promotion from chess.com.
-Save the codes in an easy-to-use text file.
+It saves the codes in an easy-to-use text file.

 ## TODO
 My intention is that every time I see a promotion like this I will add it to this program so that codes can always be generated.